Beyond Lose It & MyFitnessPal: Discover the Free App Revolutionizing Fitness Tracking

 Why MacroFactor May Be Better Than Both Lose It & MyFitnessPal

-Most of this article has been covering Lose It vs MyFitnessPal but there’s a third contender that may be better than the other apps combined: MacroFactor, an app created by software experts and sports/nutrition specialists.
+Most of this article has focused on comparing Lose It and MyFitnessPal, but there’s a third contender that may surpass both: MacroFactor, an app developed by software experts and sports/nutrition specialists.

-How is MacroFactor the best of the three?
-True, it does have the same features as other fitness apps.
-Still, MacroFactor possesses many components that set it apart from Lose It and MyFitnessPal.
+MacroFactor stands out as the best of the three because, while it shares the same features as other fitness apps, it includes many unique components that set it apart from Lose It and MyFitnessPal.

 Unlike typical weight loss apps, MacroFactor allows users to organize their macros based on programs like Manual and Coached styles or their personal diet plans.
 In addition, the app includes a smart history feature that memorizes what and when a person eats something.